KIZI/InBeat/README.md

 ### Preference Learning

-The export can uploaded to Preference Learning module in order to perform rule mining
+The export can be uploaded to the Preference Learning module in order to use this data as an input for rule mining.
+The set of rules represents user preferences.

 ```bash
 # Upload to PL
 curl --user "INBEAT-TEST:INBEAT-TEST" -X PUT --header "Content-Type: application/json" -d@export.json "http://localhost:8080/pl/api/INBEAT-TEST/data?uid=http://example.com/users/user1"
 ```

-Rule mining can be initiated with specic parameters: type (jsapriori|arules|lm) , support and confidence.
+Rule mining can be initiated with a set of parameters: type (jsapriori|arules|lm) , support and confidence.

 ```bash
 # Get rules